The need for a nonlocal expansion in general relativity: The expansion parameter

-Given the discussion above, one can try to define a nonlocal Lorentz-scalar, to function as a dimensionless expansion parameter (according to Buckingham's $\pi$ theorem \cite{buckingham}) which measures the criteria above, namely a special relativistic angular momentum defined over regions of curvature variation.
+Given the discussion above, one can try to define a nonlocal Lorentz-scalar, to function as a dimensionless expansion parameter (according to Buckingham's $\pi$ theorem \citep{buckingham}) which quantifies the criteria above, namely a special relativistic angular momentum defined over regions of curvature variation.
+It is then convenient to work within a foliation framework, with a 3 + 1 splitting of a general spacetime \citep{Gourgoulhon_2012}, and define a Lorentz scalar ultimately adapted to the spatial hypersurfaces of the foliation.
 From dimensional analysis, the lowest-order, non-zero object of this type\footnote{To illustrate this, we could consider a linear parameter in $J^{\alpha \beta \gamma}$.
 The only non-zero quantity analogous to \eqref{eq:dalpha} would be $\order{m^{1}} \times J^{\alpha \beta \gamma} R_{\alpha \beta \gamma \nu} d\Sigma^\nu$.
 However, $J^{\alpha \beta \gamma} d\Sigma^\nu$ is not easily relatable to a conserved quantity and there is no natural constant in GR $\sim m$.
-These points can only be overcome by a quantity $\order{J \times J}$} is (given a coordinate chart over the spacetime) \begin{widetext}
+These points can only be overcome by a quantity $\order{J \times J}$.} is (given a coordinate chart over the spacetime)